-Development prescribed in schedule 4 of the Sustainable Planning Regulation 2009, other than Table 2, item 2 and Table 5, item 14.
+Development prescribed in Schedule 4 of the Sustainable Planning Regulation 2009, other than Table 2, item 2 and Table 5, item 14.
+Building work Minor building and demolition work.

-Building work

-Minor building and demolition work.

 Carrying out building work associated with a material change of use that is UDA exempt or self assessable development.
 Carrying out building work associated with an approved material change of use.

-Material change of use of premises

-Making a material change of use of premises for a Park.

-Reconfiguring a lot

-Subdivision involving road widening and truncations required as a condition of development approval.

-Operational work

-Erecting no more than one (1) satellite dish on premises, where the satellite dish has no dimension greater than 1.8 metres.

-Filling or excavation where:

-- (a) not exceeding 50m3 in volume or - (b) top dressing to a depth of less than 100 vertical millimetres from ground level.
+Material change of use of premises Making a material change of use of premises for a Park.
+Reconfiguring a lot Subdivision involving road widening and truncations required as a condition of development approval.
+Operational work Erecting no more than one (1) satellite dish on premises, where the satellite dish has no dimension greater than 1.8 metres.
+1. Filling or excavation where: a. not exceeding 50m 3 in volume b. top dressing to a depth of less than 100 vertical millimetres from ground level.
 Carrying out operational work if consistent with an approved Plan for Development for a precinct.
 Carrying out operational work associated with a material change of use that is UDA exempt development (excluding Park).
 Carrying out operational work associated with an approved material change of use.
 Carrying out operational work associated with the decontamination of land.

-Carrying out operational work that is clearing of vegetation:

-- (a) other than Significant vegetation, or - (b) Significant vegetation where: - " the clearing is consistent with an approved Plan of Development - " carried out by or on behalf of Logan City Council or a public sector entity, where the works being undertaken are authorised under a state law. - " in accordance with the conditions of a UDA development approval for a material change of use or reconfiguring a lot.

-6.0 Schedules

-Carrying out operational work that is the placing of advertising devices that:

-- " do not exceed 5m2 for commercial, industrial, recreational or entertainment use - " are attached to front fence or facade of a main building - " do not project more than 150mm from front facade or front fence - " are not illuminated - " contain the name of business or operator, the use of premises, the contact details or name and address of building and - " comprise no more than two signs.
+Carrying out operational work that is clearing of vegetation: 3. (a) other than Significant vegetation and Significant Vegetation where the clearing is consistent with an approved Plan of Development 4. (b) carried out by or on behalf of Logan City Council or a public sector entity, where the works being undertaken are authorised under a state law (c) in accordance with the conditions of a UDA development approval for a material change of use or reconfiguring a lot.
+5. Carrying out operational work that is the placing of advertising devices that: " do not exceed 5m 2 for commercial, industrial, recreational or entertainment use " are attached to front fence or facade of a main building " do not project more than 150mm from front facade or front fence " are not illuminated " contain the name of business or operator, the use of premises, the contact details or name and address of building and " comprise no more than two signs.